 Beginning in the 1840s, at about the time the Ouilmette family moved from their lakefront cabin to Iowa, immigrants from the area of Trier, Germany, established a farming and business community west of Ridge Road.
 They called their community Gross Point, probably named after the point of land that juts out into Lake Michigan at the lighthouse.

-The life of the community centered around St. Joseph Church and School which was established in 1843.
+The life of the community centered around St. Joseph Church which was established in 1843.
 The first church building was a log cabin.
 A new stone church was built in 1869, and the current school and church buildings were completed in the 1930s.

 In 1874, the Village of Gross Point was incorporated with a population of approximately 300 people.
 The boundaries of the new community were Ridge Road on the east, Locust Road on the west, Winnetka Avenue on the north and Central Street in Evanston on the south.
 The Gross Point Village Hall, which now houses the Wilmette Historical Museum, was built in 1896.

 Wilmette's road to incorporation began in the 1860s by early residents, especially real estate investors who promoted residential development.
 John G. Westerfield (right), the man who had originally farmed the land around the old Ouilmette cabin and later the village's first president, laid out streets and lots in his first survey of the village.
 Despite this earlier platting of the Village, it was not until 1872 that the village was incorporated.
 It was named after the Ouilmette family, although the spelling was changed.

 Role of the Railroads